LauraFJulia/OrthographicPE/README.txt

  pkg install -forge statistics
  pkg install -forge optim

-3. Run the example script pipeline_octave.m to easily use the code.
+3. Run the example script example_octave.m to easily use the code.
 It contains all the necessary steps for the pose estimation of three perspective views using the orthographic model.
 The data used as example is in the data/ folder.

 Copyright and Licence